mikeoverbay/TankExporter/README.md

 https://github.com/mikeoverbay/TankExporter/issues/23

 ## Version 131,130,129,128
+Fixed buffer over runs, search is changed.
+No need to build the big xml.
-Fixes to bufferes, search is changed, item_defs xml is no longer decompressed when extracted.
+Item_defs xml is no longer decompressed when extracted.
 There is a bug in my extraction code that gets found in the newer XML defs.
 There are tools to edit decompress and edit it.
 I even wrote one BUT!!!
 It probably has the same bug in it as the decompression code is the same.